 Now we just multiply all the probabilities, and see who is bigger:

 Excellent!
-Our classifier gives “A very close game” the Sports category.
+Our classifier gives “A very close game” the Sports tag.

 There are many things that can be done to improve this basic model.
 These techniques allow Naive Bayes to perform at the same level as more advanced methods.
 Some of these techniques are: